val-town/drizzle-dbml-cli/README.md

 ### Help

 ```
-➜ node index.js --help

   A quick and dirty CLI for drizzle-dbml-generator

   Usage
     $ drizzle-dbml-cli <input>

   Options
     --type, -t      Explicit type: one of sqlite, mysql, or pg
                      If not provided, it'll be auto-detected

     -o              Save output to the given output file
                      instead of writing to stdout

     --verbose, -v   Verbose output
+    --format, -f    Format, one of dbml, svg, or dot.

   Examples
     $ drizzle-dbml-cli db/schema.ts